Referral programs and points programs are often seen as two separate initiatives with different goals:

 - A referral program is a great way to leverage your existing customer base to generate new business for you

 However, the fact is that they are actually much more effective when used together.
-When you combine them, these two programs become a powerful way to build out a profitable and sustainable buying community.
+When you combine them, these two programs become a powerful way to build out a profitable and sustainable buying community and increase customer engagement.

-Points create a switching cost and introduce a level of gamification that encourages all shoppers to become repeat loyal customers, while referrals allow you to expand your community by rewarding your existing customers to bring you more repeat customers from their networks.
+Points create a switching barrier and introduce a level of gamification that encourages all shoppers to become loyal repeat customers, while referrals allow you to expand your community by rewarding your existing customers to bring you more repeat customers from their networks.
 This community is the key to ongoing success.

 The most successful businesses in the world have created a buying community — a group of shoppers who are connected to the business through emotional relationships and a two way exchange of value.
 These businesses understand that an emotional relationship with customers is the key to success.
 This is dramatically different from the traditional idea that revolves around transactional relationships focused on simply converting visitors into sales.

+You can’t start moving from a transactional relationship to an emotional one until customers have created an account at your store.
 When shoppers have an account with your store, you are able to tailor their experiences, market to them in the future, and learn more about them.
-You can’t start moving from offering a transactional relationship to an emotional one until an account is created.
+That means you need to be presenting your brand in a way that gets them excited to invest in your brand.